onemtc/ContainerDevOpsLab/lab/LabPart1.md

 4. Set the **Project name** to a name of your choice
 5. In the **Visibility** section, select `Private`
 6. Select `Advanced`, in **Version control** select 'GIT' and in **Work item process** select 'Scrum'
-7. Select `Create` at the bottom right of the page5.
+7. Select `Create` at the bottom right of the page.
 Once your project has been created, select `Repos` from left-pane menu
 6. From the Repos page, select `Import` in the `or import a repository` section
 7. `Source type` should be set to 'Git', and in `Clone URL` enter this URL and leave `Requires authorization` unchecked https://github.com/MSTecs/Azure-DevDay-lab4-demoProject.git